-Millions of people invest in stocks, but it’s likely that relatively few give much thought to what causes the stock market to rise and fall.
+Millions of people invest in stocks, but how many know what causes the stock market to rise and fall?
 Yes, selecting the right companies is critically important.
-But as the saying goes, Timing is everything.
-And that’s why it’s important to be aware of major factors that impact the stock market and to pay attention to changes in those areas to get a handle on where the market may be heading.
+But as the saying goes, timing is everything.
+Economic reports, political news, and even things like the coronavirus and its impact on companies all contribute to the volatility of Wall Street.
+It's important to be aware of major factors that impact the stock market and to pay attention to changes in those areas to get a handle on where the market may be heading.

 It's generally believed changes in interest rates affect the stock market primarily because of the impact they have on companies' costs of borrowing.
 That's only partially true and probably not the primary driver.

 Interest-bearing investments compete with stocks for investors' capital.
 When interest rates are high, investors prefer the safety of fixed income securities to the uncertainty of stocks.
 When interest rates are low by historic standards, stocks become more attractive than interest-bearing investments.

 It's highly likely the current stock market is being heavily supported by historically low-interest rates.
 With interest rates on shorter-term investments currently paying well below 1% per year, investors will take a guaranteed loss when inflation is factored into the equation.
 The prospect of double-digit returns on stocks is much more attractive in this interest rate environment.

 Conversely, a rising interest rate trend will usually be negative for stocks.
 Interest-bearing investments are simply too stable and offer guaranteed return stocks can’t promise.

 Ultimately, investing in the stock market is all about cashing in on the profits of the companies issuing the stocks.
 If corporate profits are generally on the rise, this supports higher stock prices.
 If profits are in a general decline, the market is more likely to retreat.

 The State of the Economy